SykoLover

 • Seneca, L. A. (2015).
 Letters from a stoic (R. Campbell, Trans.).
 Penguin Classics.

-It was around the same time I started going to AA, where the serenity prayer is frequently referred to. -God, grant me the serenity to accept what cannot be changed, the courage to change what I can, and the wisdom to know the difference.
+It was around the same time I started going to AA with true intent, where the serenity prayer is frequently referred to. -God, grant me the serenity to accept what cannot be changed, the courage to change what I can, and the wisdom to know the difference.
 I also saw this on a whiteboard at an AA meeting.
 "Acceptance is the answer to all of my problems today.
 When I am disturbed it is because I find some person, place, thing or situation, some fact of my life, unacceptable to me and I can find no serenity until I accept that person, place, thing or situation as being exactly the way it's supposed to be at this moment.
 Nothing, absolutely nothing happens in God's world by mistake.
 Change my attitude, not the world."
 Between stoicism and AA there was a theme trending.
 Control only what you can, your mind, not outside events.

 Stoicism also led me to information about the anxious and avoidant attachment styles.
 The anxious seeks closeness and the avoidant seeks independence.
 There is a push pull cycle that is common in relationships.
 Attachment styles are developed in childhood through consistent interactions with primary caregivers that shape our expectations for safety and trust in relationships.
+My analogy is: Anxiety destroys connection with an atomic bomb.
+Avoidance destroys connection by letting it rot.

 B.A.D.